 A dua that is never rejected is in sajda, or prostration, which is the greatest form of the show of vulnerability.
 The posture proves that an individual has completely submitted themselves to Allah Almighty, and they accept Him as The Supreme.

 3. During Adhaan and Iqamah (Sahih Tirmidhi)

 There is a special Dua reserved for every time an Adhaan is called out.
 However, bear in mind that it would be highly effective if one continues on to praying as well, rather than just making a Dua and leaving after Adhaan.

 4. Dua After Obligatory Prayers (Found in Tirmidhi)

 Allah loves hearing from a person who speaks to Him after they have performed an obligatory duty to Allah.
-To speak to Him after performing one of the five obligatory prayers, that is the time of the day when your Dua can be most effective.
+To speak to Him after performing one of the five obligatory prayers is the time of the day when your Dua can be most effective.

 5. During Rainfall (Found in Ibn Majah, and Abu Dawud)

-Rainfall is a blessing from Allah; for countries with warm and dry climate, it certainly is.
+Rainfall is a blessing from Allah; for countries with warm and dry climates, it certainly is.
 Perhaps rainfall is the time when Allah is most pleased with His people.
 To make dua during rainfall and to ask something from Him during that time is an effective one.